-- Taxis: As for taxis, in many cities the tip is included in the fare, and will be announced on a sign inside the cab; otherwise a 10% tip is appropriate. - Restaurants, cafes, and bars: Throughout Europe, the tip for the waiter or bartender is usually included in the prices or added on as a service fee.
+- Taxis: In many cities the tip is included in the fare, and will be announced on a sign inside the cab; otherwise a 10% tip is appropriate. - Restaurants, cafes, and bars: Throughout Europe, the tip for the waiter or bartender is usually included in the prices or added on as a service fee.
 Look for a statement on the menu like inclusief service, bedienungor, or service compris-which mean "service is included", or for a service charge on the bill.
-In cases when the service is not included, then 10% would be considered generous. - Public restrooms: Most public restrooms in Europe have attendants that take care of cleaning and supplies.
-It is customary to leave a small tip for them-usually half a euro-so hold on to those coins!
+In cases when the service is not included, then 10% would be considered generous. - Public Restrooms: Most public restrooms in Europe have attendants that take care of cleaning and supplies.
+It is customary to leave a small tip for them-usually half of whatever currency is in use in that country (i.e. half a euro)-so hold on to those coins!
 Some restrooms are pay-toilets; you pay the staff at the entrance to the restroom or drop the appropriate coin into the slot on the stall door.
 Many restaurants, cafes, and shops offer only pay-toilets or reserve their restrooms for patrons only.